john-cd/rust_howto/bk/drafts/categories/rendering/text_rendering.md

 ## `rusttype` {#rusttype}

 `rusttype` is a TrueType font rasterizer and a pure Rust alternative to libraries like FreeType.
 RustType provides an API for loading, querying and rasterising TrueType fonts.
-It also provides an implementation of a dynamic GPU glyph cache for hardware font rendering.
+It also provides an implementation of a dynamic [GPU][p-gpu] glyph cache for hardware font rendering.

 ## `fontdue` {#fontdue}